 - overcome procrastination and

-- create that “brand new ending” for your hair, beauty or aesthetics business in 2017.
+- create that “brand new ending” for your hair, beauty or aesthetics business

 1. New Year resolution #1 FOCUS

 Being focused is critical to business success.
 And last year I achieved this by adopting a “Not-To-Do resolutions’ list.”
 It was a real game-changer for me.

 Because it ensured I concentrated on those resolutions that made a major difference to my business.

 Fixated by the idea of business transformation and personal motivation it’s too easy to generate an epic list of unrealistic resolutions.
 In past years, I’ve been so dazzled by the sheer volume of my resolutions that I’m still wondering where to start come February.